 More and more, street gangs are preying on runners because they’ve decimated their traditional targets, door-to-door salesmen and proselytizers.

-A proven, neighborhood street fighting technique is the attack wedge.
-By arranging in a V-shaped formation, the group can easily brush aside an advancing gang.
-The flanks also protect against attacks from the sides.
-The only apparent weakness with this strategy are assaults from the rear.
+An effective and proven technique is the attack wedge.
+When runners arrange in a V-shaped formation, they can brush aside an advancing gang.
+The flanks protect against attacks from the sides, and the only apparent weakness is assaults from the rear.
 However – knock, knock! – runners are fast!
-Gang members can’t begin to approach from the rear.
-With their baggy pants halfway down their legs, they don’t have a chance.
+Gang members can’t begin to approach from the rear with their baggy pants halfway down their legs.

 Jill, to the right of Wayne and wearing the white top, is a teacher and kept giving everyone a gold star for the awesome job they were doing.
 But no one was doing an awesome job.
 No one at all!
 Oh, I was so very extremely intensely angry.
 I had to go for a long drive afterward.
 I was still in a rage by evening time and had to make an after-hours appointment with my anger management counselor.